15 Jaw-Dropping Natural Landmarks in Western Australia

 The Pinnacles stand tall in a limestone desert of towering rock formations.

 You’ll find this unique landmark in Nambung National Park near the seaside town of Cervantes.
-An easy 2 hour drive, the Pinnacles are one of the best day trips from Perth.
+An easy 2-hour drive, the Pinnacles are hands down one of the best day trips from Perth.

 The Pinnacles